-Opening a Health Savings Account (HSA) can be a great investment in one’s personal healthcare and financial future.
-Owned by the participant (rather than the employer), an HSA is a versatile healthcare spending and savings account that can be used for many expenses.
-Since they can keep the account for life, HSA owners need to adopt strategies for building and using their account to its maximum potential.
-Should you save and earn interest, or invest your HSA balance and watch it grow?
-The answer largely depends on how you use your account.
+Opening a Health Savings Account (HSA) can be a great investment in your personal healthcare and financial future.
+Owned by the participant-employee (rather than the employer), the HSA is a versatile spending and savings account that can be used for many healthcare expenses.
+Since they can keep the account for life, HSA owners should adopt strategies for building their account balance and using the account to its maximum potential.

-People with regularly occurring healthcare expenses use their HSA to buy medications, pay for doctor and dental visits, cover procedures, and other healthcare needs.
-If you use your HSA regularly and spend down the balance, investing may not be the best option.
-Regardless, you will still enjoy tax-free contributions and tax-free distributions for eligible expenses.
+People with regularly occurring healthcare expenses use their HSA to buy medications, pay for doctor and dental visits, cover lab tests and diagnostic procedures, and similar needs.
+If you are one of those who uses your HSA regularly and spends down the balance, then investing may not be your best option.
+Regardless, you will still get tax-free contributions and tax-free distributions for eligible expenses.

-HSA savers (or builders) can use the third leg of the “triple tax advantage” – tax-free investment growth – to set themselves up for future spending.
-However, many HSA owners are not taking advantage of this perk.
-According to the latest Devenir report, there are over 29 million open Health Savings Accounts, but just over 5 percent of all HSA owners are investing (approximately 1.5 million).
+HSA savers (balance-builders) can use the third leg of the HSA “triple tax advantage” – tax-free investment growth – to set themselves up for future spending.
+However, many HSA owners aren’t taking advantage.
+According to the latest Devenir report, there are over 30 million Health Savings Accounts now open, but less than 6 percent of all HSA owners are investing (about 1.7 million accounts).

 Why invest now?